 Ferry time: 1.5 hours

-Day 8: Visit to Krka National Park & Šibenik
+Day 8: Day Trip to Krka National Park & Šibenik

 Krka National Park is just over an hour's drive away from Split and is a nice place to visit in the morning before the crowds arrive.
 You can explore Krka on your own by foot or by rental bike, choosing from a number of trails (the shortest being a mile-long or 2 km boardwalk through the falls and small lakes).